llpeterson/applications/infrastructure.md

 The general strategy is to automate network management as much as possible, with the goal of getting the error-prone human out of the loop.
-This is sometimes called *zero-touch* operation, and it implies two things have to happen.
-First, whereas historically operators used tools like SNMP to *monitor* the network, but had to log into any mishaving network device and use a command line interface (CLI) to fix the problem, zero-touch operation implies that we also need to *configure* the network programatically.
+This is sometimes called *zero-touch* management, and it implies two things have to happen.
+First, whereas historically operators used tools like SNMP to *monitor* the network, but had to log into any mishaving network device and use a command line interface (CLI) to fix the problem, zero-touch management implies that we also need to *configure* the network programatically.
 In other words, network management is equal parts reading status information and writing configuation information.
 The goal is to build a closed